-Being festive with pink and red foods are a fun way to celebrate the month of February.
+This time of year, pinks, reds and whites take over the candy aisles, our desktop screensavors, our kids backpacks.
+Of course, they also take over our kitchens.
+Being festive with pink and red foods is always a fun way to celebrate the month of February.
 With the weather still cold, it’s best if those foods are warm and comforting.
 These muffins are a taste of comfort, with a reminder of what’s ahead- warm summer days with it’s promise of bright, fresh produce.

-Raspberries are one of the best fruits for baking because of their delightful sweet to tart flavor balance.
+Raspberries are one of the best fruits for baking because of their delightful sweet, tart flavor.
 Every so often, you may find a slightly tart tasting raspberry in the bunch, which although may make your eyes water if eaten plain, combined with a few other things, creates an incredible treat.

 Raspberries beautiful natural reddish pink hues make them the perfect food to celebrate Valentines.
 No need for red food coloring!
 For these muffins, you could mix the raspberries up more vigorously in the batter to change the entire batter pink or gently add them to each muffin for vibrant bursts of flavor and color.
 And if you happen to have a heart shaped muffin pan, now is the time to use it!